vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 3

-Šariraka-Paribhasha," named Yatindra-mata- Dipika (or the Light of Ramanuja's School),- which follows the Vedanta-for the instruction
+Śariraka-Paribhasha," named Yatindra-mata- Dipika (or the Light of Ramanuja's School),- which follows the Vedanta-for the instruction

 of students.